About Frank

 Frank earned the title “Man of the Year” in the Leukemia & Lymphoma Society’s 2017 fundraising competition.
 In 2012 and 2013, Frank won the “Host with the Most” stand-up comedy contest to raise money for charity.

-Frank has emceed many fundraisers and festivals in East Tennessee including the Rocky Hill Christmas Parade, the East Tennessee Writers Hall of Fame Awards Gala, the GO!
-Contemporary Dance Works Gala, New Year’s on the Square, the Karns Fairest of the Fair Pageant, the Knox St. Patrick’s Parade, the Knox Asian Festival, and the Regional Youth Talent Competition.
+Frank has emceed many fundraisers and festivals in East Tennessee including the Rocky Hill Christmas Parade, the East Tennessee Writers Hall of Fame Awards Gala, the Best of Blount Awards, Marble City Opera’s Pop-Up Opera Party the GO!
+Contemporary Dance Works Gala, New Year’s on the Square, and the Karns Fairest of the Fair Pageant.
 In 2018 and 2024, he was voted “Knoxville’s Finest Emcee” by the readers of Blank Newspaper.
-Frank is heard on the radio in Knoxville on FUN 105.9 (WGAP).
-He was previously on the air at WPLA-FM, WNOX-FM, WWST-FM, WTXM-FM, and WOKI-FM.
-Prior to moving to Tennessee, Frank worked at KLOS-FM, KROQ-FM, and KPWR-FM in Los Angeles and WAVA-FM in Washington, D.C.

 Frank graduated from George Mason University, where he won the Senior of the Year award.
 He became a KCBS Certified Barbeque Judge in 2013.
 His hobbies include writing, swimming, and growing figs. Frank has visited all 50 states and hopes to take his wife Jere to the two states she has not yet visited.
 Frank and Jere have two adult children and five grandchildren.